MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-exploratory.md

 ### Remove a Teams Exploratory license

 You can only remove users' Teams Exploratory licenses if they are tenant-based organizational licenses.
-For more information, see [Manage self-service purchases and trials (for admins)](/microsoft-365/commerce/subscriptions/manage-self-service-purchases-admins#view-who-has-licenses-for-a-purchase-or-trial-subscription).
+For more information about managing self-service trials, see [Manage self-service purchases and trials (for admins)](/microsoft-365/commerce/subscriptions/manage-self-service-purchases-admins#view-who-has-licenses-for-a-purchase-or-trial-subscription).

 - If you would like to remove this license by using PowerShell, see [Remove licenses from user accounts with Office 365 PowerShell](/office365/enterprise/powershell/remove-licenses-from-user-accounts-with-office-365-powershell).